danielleds/cst391/milestones/milestone3/README.md

 | Add, Change, and delete payment methods | |

 ## API

+**Note: at the time of this Milestone's upload, only the sermon endpoints are fully functional.**

 | Request type | Endpoint | Description |
 | -------- | ------- | ------- |
 | GET | /sermons | Retrieves all sermons and their associated data. |